gnh1201/dnt-yt/README.md

   * auto-plays video (muted) once ready
   * uses a **Mute/Unmute toggle** as the user gesture to enable audio
   * keeps A/V synchronized in the browser (no FFmpeg)
-  * Supports thumbnails and subtitles
+  * supports thumbnails and multilingual subtitles

 ## Architecture